Writing

 AWS storage comparison

-Planetscale employee who motivated me to run this benchmark:
+A post from a Planetscale employee who motivated me to run this benchmark:

 R7i gp3 versus i7i NVMe throughput comparison